I was very kindly invited to Whittard’s Afternoon Tea in return for a review. However, as always, all opinions are entirely my own.

 We then went back a little traditional with a selection of cakes that we shared.
 We had the cutest little fruit tart, a brownie style cake, a champagne flavour biscuit and a very lovely Victoria sponge.
 All of them were so good and I’d love to go back and try some of the bigger slices of cakes as they looked divine too.

 After our super filling and super scrummy Afternoon Tea, Clare and I were treated to gifts as it was National Best Friend Day after all.
-Clare had to pick a gift for me and she did really well with picking some cold brew fruity teas that I’ve had great fun making into iced tea during this bought of hot weather.
+Clare had to pick a gift for me and she did really well with picking some cold brew fruity teas that I’ve had great fun making into iced tea during this stint of hot weather.
 I picked Clare an Alice in Wonderland tea strainer as she didn’t own and two loose leaf teas as she’s now a convert!

 We had a fabulous afternoon and it was a wonderful way for Clare to experience her first ever Afternoon Tea.
 We loved that we had a mix of traditional and quirky as I think that sums up our friendship perfectly!
 The staff were second to none and I’m certainly going to be recommending Whittard’s for a lovely afternoon out.